ThomasWins/puzzle-websites/README.md

 # Puzzle Websites with jQuery, HTML, and CSS
-This project demonstrates the use of **jQuery, HTML,** and **CSS** to create two interactive puzzle websites.
+Practice project using **jQuery, HTML,** and **CSS** to create two interactive puzzle websites.
 Each puzzle incorporates dynamic user interaction with jQuery to enhance the user experience.

 ## Features:
 - **Puzzle 1:** A classic sliding puzzle, where users rearrange pieces to solve the puzzle.